ritaK-kingston/p2p2c-crowdfunding/README.md

 ## 9. License

-*(Choose a suitable open-source license if you want to share publicly, e.g., MIT.)*
+This project is licensed under the [Apache License 2.0](LICENSE).

+You are free to use, modify, and distribute this project in accordance with the terms of the license.

 ---

-Happy coding!
-If you encounter any issues or have feature requests, please open an issue on the repository.
+**Happy coding!** If you encounter any issues or have feature requests, please open an issue in the repository.